Programming-Project-2021-22/course-project-andreafabioalessio/README.md

 ### 5.4.
 Learning Outcomes

-- **Student 1:** I learned a lot about how a Game gets developed, how the game loop works and primarily how difficult it is to organize the workload among the team.
+- **Fabio:** I learned a lot about how a Game gets developed, how the game loop works and primarily how difficult it is to organize the workload among the team.
 Now I can really appreciate every single game I will play in the future.
 Even if it has some bugs!
-- **Student 2:** I learned on how to work on the backend of a big and complex project and how to implement some aspects of game development, such as physics and collisions.
+- **Andrea:** I learned on how to work on the backend of a big and complex project and how to implement some aspects of game development, such as physics and collisions.
-- **Student 3:** I learned a lot about GUI, file input and output, and much more.
+- **Alessio:** I learned a lot about GUI, file input and output, and much more.
 I also learned how to use git better and the importance of team communication.